-The data reduction pipeline produces high quality science products for the standard observing modes.
+The data reduction pipeline produces high quality calibrated products and informative imaging for the standard observing modes.
 Expert hands-on help with data reduction may be required however, especially when more complicated observing techniques are used.
 The ARC is the primary contact point for users who need assistance with data reduction.
 ARC staff provide basic data analysis support, ranging from simple advice, to providing appropriate data analysis documents and products, to detailed assistance for users who require it.

 The primary responsibility of the ESO ARC is to ensure that the reduced data from all standard ALMA observing modes meet the requirements set by the approved observing proposal.
 The ARC nodes can provide further assistance to users who require it.
 A likely scenario may be the following: the ALMA data reduction pipeline has processed a user's data.
-If the data meet the requirements defined in the proposal, the data are delivered to the user.
+If the data meet the requirements defined in the proposal, the data are delivered to the

+Basic data reduction support: use the Helpdesk.
+Advanced data reduction support: visit an ARC node (use the Helpdesk to coordinate a visit). user.
 However, the user may wish to make images with higher spatial resolution or higher sensitivity.
 The ARC nodes can help to reprocess the data, using different weighting schemes in the imaging stage.
-Another user may need higher dynamic range image cubes and can work with an ARC node to apply self-calibration to the data.
+Another user may need higher dynamic range image cubes and can work with an ARC node to apply selfcalibration to the data.
 For the use of nonstandard analysis techniques and the utilisation of the advanced algorithms and software developed by a specific ARC node, ALMA users may also arrange a visit to this ARC node, where the best possible support can be provided.